Work and Wages

 In accordance with section 91 of the Labour Code 2019, workers' salary must at least be equal to the minimum wage, i.e., a wage which will ensure the minimum living needs of the employees and their families and which is based on the local social & economic conditions as well as the normal wage in the labour market.

 The monthly wage paid to an employee who performs the simplest work (unskilled worker) under normal working conditions must not be lower than the regional minimum wage.
-Enterprises coming under regional minimum wages are required to develop a pay scale, payrolls and labour productivity norms for employees.
-These labour rates shall be equal to an average value that is earned by most of the workers without having to extend their standard working hours, and must be experimented before being introduced and implemented officially.
-Employers are required to consult with relevant representative organisation (if any).
+Enterprises coming under regional minimum wages are required to develop a pay scale, payroll and labour productivity norms for employees.
+These labour rates shall be equal to an average value that is earned by most of the workers without having to extend their standard working hours, and must be experimented with before being introduced and implemented officially.
+Employers are required to consult with the relevant representative organisation (if any).
 These parameters are used as a basis for recruitment and employment, wage negotiation and wage payment.
 Employers are required to make these wage scales publicly available at the workplace before implementation.

-Employers may agree with probationary workers to pay a probation salary equal to at least 85% of the normal wage.
-If an apprentice (during apprenticeship or vocational training) directly or indirectly produces products for sale, wages must be agreed between the parties (apprentice and the enterprise).
+Employers may agree with probationary workers to pay a probationary salary equal to at least 85% of the normal wage.
+If an apprentice (during apprenticeship or vocational training) directly or indirectly produces products for sale, wages must be agreed upon between the parties (apprentice and the enterprise).
 Temporary workers are entitled to the same wage as other workers, plus any additional benefits.

-4. Other than this, the Decree allows suspension of enterprise operations for one to three months for payment of wages lower than the minimum wage rate declared by the government.
+Other than this, the Decree allows suspension of enterprise operations for one to three months for payment of wages lower than the minimum wage rate declared by the government.

 Sources: §26, 61, 91-93, 212(5) of Labour Code 2019, applicable from 01 January 2021; §49-53 of the Decree No. 145/2020/ND-CP